i-e-b/gasconade/README.md

 [LogMessageTemplate("Could not send message to {Client} because {Reason}")]
 // This text explains why the message would be logged, and what to do about it -- to be used by an Operations team:
 [LogMessageDescription("A message was to be sent to a 3rd party client, but a non-network error occured.",
-                       "Sent as a warning if it is not customer-impacting, as an error otherwise.", "Check configuration matches accounts if one client gets repeated errors.")] public class FailedToSend {
+                       Causes = "Sent as a warning if it is not customer-impacting, as an error otherwise.", Actions = "Check configuration matches accounts if one client gets repeated errors.")] public class FailedToSend {
     [LogParam("The 3rd party we were trying to send to")] public string Client {get;set;}